-What is your biggest challenge in growing into who God created you to be?
-Learn how to develop the Fruits of the Spirit in Your Walk with God in today's blog post.
+What is the biggest challenge you face in growing into who God created you to be?
+Learn how to cultivate the Fruits of the Spirit in Your Walk with God.

 A God Who Fills Us - Fruits of the Spirit

 The fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, humility, and self-control.

 In John 15:1-5 Jesus Christ gives us the key to producing the fruit of the Spirit …

 “I am the real Vine, and my Father is the gardener.
 Every branch which is part of me but fails to bear fruit, he cuts off; and every branch that does bear fruit, he prunes, so that it may bear more fruit.
 Right now, because of the word which I have spoken to you, you are pruned.
 Stay united with me, as I will with you – for just as the branch can’t put forth fruit by itself apart from the vine, so you can’t bear fruit apart from me.”

 The fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, humility, and self-control. - Galatians 5:22-23